VinGarcia/ddd-go-template/v2-domain-adapters-and-helpers/README.md

 If you haven't read yet, I recommend reading the `v1-very-simple/README.md` first.

-This template as the other two is based on the same ideas, so it is useful to learn the simplest version first.
+This template as the other one is based on the same concepts, except this one is taking advantage of how similar this architecture is to the Ports & Adapters architecture and making use of some good descriptive names from that context.

+That said it is useful to start learning from the simplest version first before reading this one.

 This example template has the same logical structure as the `v1-very-simple` version, but organizes the interfaces and DTOs in a way that allows better names, such as: